cloudmesh/classes/docs/source/lesson/iaas/openstack-havana.rst

    Here's our known issues on using euca2ools or ec2 interface.

    - euca-upload-bundle with Boto 2.25.0 fails with "S3ResponseError: 404 Not Found".
-   - tagging function such as euca-create-tags, euca-describe-tags fail with "InvalidRequest: The request is invalid."
+   - tagging function such as euca-create-tags, euca-describe-tags fails with "InvalidRequest: The request is invalid."

 .. _s-openstack-horizon: